aaniculaesei/aaniculaesei.github.io/index.md

   Seminar size: 10 students.

 - **Informatik I** (Winter 2019/2020)
   Teaching assistant in an introductory computer science course.
-Designed and supervised exercises and delivered lectures in the professor’s absence, covering algorithms and data structures, Boolean algebra, computer architecture, imperative programming in C, and functional programming in F#.
+Designed and supervised of exercises and delivered lectures in the professor’s absence, covering algorithms and data structures, Boolean algebra, computer architecture, imperative programming in C, and functional programming in F#.
   Course size: 65 students.

 - **Proseminar / Hauptseminar: KI-Systeme und deren Absicherung** (Summer 2019)